Besh Korechi Prem Korechi

 Besh Korechi Prem Korechi is a 2015 Indian Bengali language action comedy film directed by Raja Chanda and produced jointly by Shrikant Mohta, Mahendra Soni and Nispal Singh under the banners of Shree Venkatesh Films and Surinder Films.
+It is a remake of Telugu movie Loukyam.

-The film features Jeet, Koel Mallick, Kharaj Mukherjee, Puneet Issar and Ashish Vidyarthi in lead roles.
-It is a remake of Telugu Movie Loukyam.
+The film features Jeet, Koel, Kharaj Mukherjee, Puneet Issar and Ashish Vidyarthi in lead roles.